IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ### Backup Product Data

-Backup the database and appdata directory used by the UCD server.
+Backup the database and appdata directory used by the DevOps Deploy server.
 To ensure the most accurate saving of data, no deployments should be active.
 Follow these steps to take a backup of the server.

-1. Scale the statefulset resource to 0 to shutdown the UCD server.
+1. Scale the statefulset resource to 0 to shutdown the DevOps Deploy server.
 2. Create a full backup of the database.
 For instructions on backing up the database, see the documentation from your database vendor.
 3. Backup the appdata Persistent Volume.
 4. Backup the ext-lib Persistent Volume.
-5. Scale the statefulset resource to 1 to restart the UCD server.
+5. Scale the statefulset resource to 1 to restart the DevOps Deploy server.

 ### Recover from a disaster

-If you have successfully backed up the resources and data as described in [Backup Kubernetes Resources](#backup-kubernetes-resources) and [Backup Product Data](#backup-product-data) you can recreate an instance of UCD server using that data.
-Follow these steps to recreate your UCD server instance.
+If you have successfully backed up the resources and data as described in [Backup Kubernetes Resources](#backup-kubernetes-resources) and [Backup Product Data](#backup-product-data) you can recreate an instance of DevOps Deploy server using that data.
+Follow these steps to recreate your DevOps Deploy server instance.

-1. Create a new project/namespace to hold the Kubernetes resources associated with the UCD server instance.
+1. Create a new project/namespace to hold the Kubernetes resources associated with the DevOps Deploy server instance.
-2. Create the Kubernetes secret that contains the UCD server product passwords by running the following command.
+2. Create the Kubernetes secret that contains the DevOps Deploy server product passwords by running the following command.
 ```bash
 oc apply -n <ucd_namespace> -f <ucdsecrets_name>.yaml
 ```